MSBradshaw/GATKCNVSnakemake/README.md

 All file paths need to be absolute, not relative, as the pipeline will be symlinking the files.

 Each sample's `.bam` must have a unique name and an accompanying `.bai`.

+The number of cores used for each jobs have been hard coded into  `gatk.snake`.
+It assumes 1 whole compute node has 64 cores and requests a whole node for the each job spawned for the rules `cnvcall`, `process_cnvcalls` and `determine_ploidy`.
+The GATK processes automatically expand to use all available cores and changing this behavoir has surprisingly proven dificult.

 The the final output calls will be saved in `work/chr{j}_{sample}_intervals_cohort.vcf.gz` and `work/chr{j}_{sample}_segments_cohort.vcf.gz`.